2015 DC Gluten-free Expo

 I had the chance to attend this year’s Gluten-free Expo at the DoubleTree Bethesda Hotel on June 7.
 This was a highly anticipated event, and the crowds certainly showed the need and desire for the expo.
 The morning started with some education sessions about the gluten-free lifestyle, Celiac Disease, keeping a gluten-free kitchen, and gluten-free baking.
 When the doors for the expo opened at noon, there was a long line of people waiting to enter.

 The expo was held in the hotel ballroom, with the vendors set up in a circle around the room.
 To say that it was crowded was an understatement.
+There were ao many trade show displays, where companies were selling products and services that people could check out.
 It was really hard to move around and to get to see everything.
 People really wanted to be at this expo, and I hope that next year the event is held in a larger space so that there is more room!!

 Here are some highlights from this year’s expo: